 Names of these persons are available from the Senate website.

 Talking to a Senate officer is often a productive starting point because officers can provide advice on the most effective channel for the Senate to address specific concerns.
 Several options are open: legislative action, consultation with the administration, compilation of an informational report by a standing committee, forensic discussion on the Senate floor, or discussion by a standing committee.
 Officers can also help determine whether the concern is university-wide or local, and can provide advice for next steps in either case.

 Consulting the head of the unit’s caucus or the chair or vice chair of a standing committee can also help provide direction for further action.
 Caucus leaders might suggest contacting a Senate officer or discussing the issue in caucus or in committee.
 After discussion, caucuses and standing committees may recommend that the Senate leadership take some action to address the issue.

-2. Share thoughts and concerns with colleagues in the UFS Discussion Forum accessible from the Senate website,
+2. Share thoughts and concerns with colleagues in the UFS Discussion Forum.

 Blogging about a concern at the UFS Discussion Forum starts a discussion among fellow Senators.
 It is a good way to assess their opinions about the importance and urgency of a concern.